termermc/restic-backup-system/README.md

 To see an example post-backup script, view the contents of `example.post`.

 ### Passwords
-Repository passwords for configs can be stored in the
+Repository passwords for configs can be stored in the `passwords` directory.
+If a file with the config's name exists in `passwords`, it will be used as the password file.

 ### Config Requirements
  - All configs must end with `.conf`